klaverty/secure-multi-party-computation/README.md

 # Computing with the Enemy
-## A system for secure multi-party computation
+## a system for secure multi-party computation
 6.945 Final Project